 In rare occasions, when the diagnosis is not easily to be established, you may need a biopsy for a definitive diagnosis.
 During a liver biopsy:

 You receive local anesthesia.

 Through a small needle, your doctor removes a small piece of liver tissue and sends it to a pathology lab.

 Pathologists analyze the tissue and determine if you have hepatitis or cirrhosis.

 Alcoholic Liver Disease Treatment at Johns Hopkins

-The first step in treating alcoholic liver disease is immediate and total abstinence from alcohol.
+The first step in treating alcoholic liver disease is immediate abstinence from alcohol.
 Continuing to drink alcohol will lead to further progression of the disease.
 Abstinence benefits all liver disease patients, regardless of the stage of the disease.
 Patients who are hospitalized for acute alcohol hepatitis also need treatment for alcohol withdrawal symptoms.
 Learn more about alcoholic liver disease treatment at Johns Hopkins.